 Space training team – Planetary Mineral Database Development and Validation of Spectra Classification Methods

-The European Astronaut Centre (EAC) is looking for an adept intern to continue development of machine learning tools for recognition of planetary materials from multispectral datasets as a part of the CAVES & PANGAEA team projects.
+The European Astronaut Centre (EAC) is looking for an adept intern to continue development of Analytical Toolset for recognition of Planetary Materials and Validation of Spectra Classification Methods as a part of the CAVES & PANGAEA team projects.
 The full-time internship is based at EAC, near the city of Cologne, Germany.
-Internships may be remote or onsite depending on the project requirements.

 Our team and mission